MoCsabi/WRO2025-FE-StormsNGR/Our Journey.md

 ## The future

-We made huge improvements over last year, making the robot a lot faster and more reliable, however there are still some things that could be improved upon:
+We made huge improvements over last year, making the robot a lot faster and more reliable, making us very hopeful for this year's competition.
+While this is as good as the robot has ever been, we will always find new things to improve on.
+But for us to know what we truly need to change, **we first need to wait until we can learn about the next year's challenge,** until then, we can only keep planning.

-* Getting a faster servo, to make turning even more accurate.
-* Optimizing the size of the robot.
-* Changing the motor controller to a more modern one with higher efficiency.
-* Optimizing our strategy and developer tools even further.

 ## Conclusion